Group Home for Boys

 Mapletree is particularly interested in high energy, outgoing, engaging individuals that enjoy working as part of a team, understand teenagers (to the extent anyone can), and have the skills to develop rapport and command respect from at-risk teenage boys.
 Because we provide residential-based services to kids who have a broad range of needs, the staff that we hire need to be able to accommodate a broad range of shifts and responsibilities.
 Successful candidates must be able to pass a background check conducted by the MN Bureau of Criminal Apprehension, as required by state law.

-Adolescent Counselor (full time; days, evenings, weekends)
+Adolescent Counselor (Full time; days, evenings, weekends)

 To Contact Us at Mapletree

-for boys: Mapletree may
+Openings for boys: Mapletree may have openings!

 Please call about current or future openings.
 Referrals can be made by calling and talking to any staff person.